jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Storing Metadata Arrays
 Twitter data is dynamic in nature, and includes several types of metadata that are in arrays of variable length.
 For example, tweets can consist of multiple hashtags, urls, user mentions, and soon via the firehose, multiple photographs.
 For example the tweet above contains four hashtags: #snow, #skiing, #boarding, #caves.

 JSON readily supports arrays of data, while schemas are static in nature.
 The concept of having a database field 'grow' to store dynamic array lengths of data does not exist.
-To manage this strutural incongruity, there are three basic schema design strategies:
+To manage this strutural incongruity, below are three basic schema design strategies.
+For each example some Ruby-based pseudo-code is provided.
+These code examples illustrate SQL queries and loading the hashtags into an array.

 #### 1) Store delimited lists in a single field: